Afternoon Alibi with Lydiana Stankiewicz

-NAVAL AIR STATION SIGONELLA, Italy (Apr.
-16, 2026) An interview with Lydiana Stankiewicz, a member service representative with Navy Federal Credit Union, to talk about joint banking accounts.
+NAVAL AIR STATION SIGONELLA, Italy (April 23, 2026) An interview with Lydiana Stankiewicz, a member service representative with Navy Federal Credit Union, to talk about maintaining credit.
 American Forces Network Sigonella is a Navy-operated American Forces Radio and Television Service station that provides host command and military information, local and world news, sports and entertainment programming for service members, their families, and DoW personnel assigned to NAS Sigonella.
-(U.S. Navy audio by Mass Communication Specialist 3rd Class Jacob Hart)
+(U.S. Navy audio by Mass Communication Specialist 2nd Class Cryton Vandiesal)

 |Date Taken: